Fast, Safe, and Humane Opossum Control for Your Home

-Opossums are one of the most common nuisance wildlife infestations homeowners face.
 If you hear strange noises in your attic at night, are experiencing a musky skunk-like smell, or notice damage to plants around the yard, it’s time to consider opossum removal.
-At Critter Control, we can safely remove the opossum from under porch shed, or inside your attic.
+At Critter Control, we can safely remove the opossum from under the porch or shed, or inside your attic.
+Critter Control specializes in the humane removal and exclusion of opossums from residential and commercial properties.

 Signs of an Opossum Problem